Skip to content

 Default Plugins

-After installation, some plugins (data collection) are enabled by default, which can be viewed in the main configuration file datakit.conf
+After installation, some plugins (data collection) will be enabled by default.
+These can be viewed in the main configuration file datakit.conf.

 default_enabled_inputs = ["cpu", "disk", "diskio", "mem", "swap", "hostobject", "net", "host_processes", "container", "system"]